Gradient Estimation with Discrete Stein Operators: Experimental Details

 \subsection{Details of VAE experiments}

+VAEs are models with a joint density $p(y, x) = p(y|x)p(x)$, where $x$ denotes the latent variable. $x$ is assigned a uniform factorized Bernoulli prior.
+The likelihood $p_\theta(y|x)$ is parameterized by the output of a neural network with $x$ as input and parameters $\theta$.
 The VAE has two hidden layers with $200$ units activated by LeakyReLU with the coefficient $0.3$.
 To optimize the VAE we use Adam with base learning rate $10^{-4}$ for non-binarized data and $10^{-3}$ for dynamically binarized data, except for binarized Fashion-MNIST we decreased the learning rate to $3\times 10^{-4}$ because otherwise the training is very unstable for all estimators.
 We use Adam with the same learning rate $10^{-3}$ for adapting our control variate network in all experiments.
 The batch size is $100$.
 The settings of other estimators are kept the same with \citet{titsias2021double}.